Is Herbivore Really Worth the Hype?

 While I do love a shimmery oil and normally go for any golden shades guaranteed to make me look less vampire-like, the unusual shell pink shade of this oil caught my eye for days when I want something a little more subtle.

 Containing camellia seed oil, orchid flower extract, squalane and jasmine flower extract, this product is basically a beefed-up body version of Herbivore’s gorgeous Orchid Facial Oil (even smelling quite similar) but with added shimmer.

-I say beefed-up because the addition soybean oil and shea butter make this super moisturising.
+I say beefed-up because the addition of soybean oil and shea butter makes this super moisturising.

 I’ve included the full list of ingredients of this (and all the products I’ve reviewed here) at the bottom of this post.